Neogeo (art)

-Neo-geo or Neo-Geometric Conceptualism was an art movement from the 1980s that utilizes geometric abstraction and criticizes the industrialism and consumerism of modern society.
+Neo-geo or Neo-Geometric Conceptualism is an art movement from the 1980s that utilizes geometric abstraction and criticizes the industrialism and consumerism of modern society.
 The usage of the term neo-geo began when it was first used in reference to a 1986 exhibition at the Sonnabend Gallery in SoHo that included the artwork of Ashley Bickerton, Jeff Koons, Peter Halley and Meyer Vaisman.
 According to artist Michael Young, Neo-geo artwork recognizes technology as both a promise and a threat.

 Naming

 Curators, acquisitors, and artists within the movement could not come to an agreement on the name of the movement, leaving the world with more than one name for the art movement.

 A pair of curators and writers, Tricia Collins and Richard Milazzo working together to create many Collins & Milazzo exhibitions felt that Post-Conceptualism was the best fitting term, as it highlighted the magnification of ideas.
 Many artists within the movement, such as Peter Halley, rejected the name “Neo-Geo” because it seemed too catchy and therefore consumerist.
 Halley preferred the term Simulationism because it referred technology replacing nature.
 In the 1987 New York Times newspaper article, “What Do You Call Art’s Newest Trend: ‘Neo-Geo’...Maybe”, he explains that “air conditioning is a simulation of air; movies are a simulation of life; life is simulated by bio-mechanical manipulations”.

 Eugene Schwartz dubbed the movement Post-Abstract Abstraction as it was for him a new version of 1960s abstraction that creates alternative meanings.

 Peter Nagy wished for the movement to be untitled.
 He believed that once you give art a name, the movement is destroyed.

 Some critics pondered whether the movement had enough originality to be singled out as its own movement, as it bore too many similarities to prior movements such as Geometric Abstract Art and Pop Art.